 - Analyze the performance of public biotech and life science companies using standard financial tools

 This course will provide a general review of the intellectual property (IP) ecosystem and a comprehensive analysis of the patenting process from a business perspective.
 IP is a currency that connects the global community, and this course explores how patents and other intellectual property spur innovation, new product development, and business growth.
 The course will also explore how one values and uses a protected technology, covering issues such as the place of technology in the research and development pipeline, and the effects of regulatory compliance.
-Using an historical approach to account for social, economic, and technological changes, students will gain greater knowledge of the history of the patent system, the evolution of U.S. patent law, the process of obtaining, defending, and attacking patents.
-Students will also review the many different ways to resolve conflicts involving intangible property.
-This is an elective for Advanced Studies in Technology Transfer.
+Using an historical approach to account for social, economic, and technological changes, students will gain greater knowledge of the history of the patent system, the evolution of U.S. patent law, the process of obtaining, defending, and attacking patents

-- Describe U.S. patenting process, both historically and in the context of the movement toward global harmonization through international IP frameworks
+- Compare U.S. and international patenting processes in the context of movement toward global harmonization.

 A significant amount of scientific information is available in a patent that is not available in any other publication.
 Therefore, in every stage of research, knowledge of patent data is essential to developing a clear understanding of the state-of-the-art.
 Designed for scientists, engineers, and researchers, this course teaches students where to find patent data, how they are organized, and what strategies are required to conduct high-quality patent research.
 An overview of leading patent databases is provided, while students will also receive training and free access to a number of top-tier subscription-based databases for the semester.
 Databases required for biology and chemistry research are also covered.
 Students will be exposed to the basic legal framework underlying patent research required at key points of the innovation lifecycle along with strategies for developing state-of-the-art reviews, patentability and invalidity assessments, freedom to operate analysis, and competitive intelligence through patent analytics.
 This course is an elective for Advanced Studies in Technology Transfer.